phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

     $ sudo gem install cocoapods

 Once you have CocoaPods installed, you'll need a native iOS project to work with.

-Open Xcode and follow the steps below:
+1. Open an existing native iOS project or create a new native iOS project.

-1. Create a Native iOS Project in Xcode.
-Go to **File->New->Project** and select an iOS project template.
-In this example we'll choose the
-*Single View Controller* project template for simplicity.
+To create a new project in Xcode, go to **File->New->Project** and select an iOS project template.
+In this example we'll choose the *Single View Controller* project template for simplicity.

    ![](/images/step1.png)

+  <div class="alert--info">**Note:** Your native project can be either *Objective-C* or *Swift* based and the instructions below are the same for both.
+  Once you want to refer specifically to Cordova-based classes from your Swift classes however, you will need some further instructions which can be found in the <a href="#swift">Swift section</a>.</div>

 2. Go back to the command line, `cd` into the root of the new iOS project from above and create  a `Podfile` to manage your dependencies.
 The easiest way to create one is to use the `pod init` command, which creates a base one to start with.